weewx/weewx/docs_src/reference/weewx-options/stdconvert.md

 *Once chosen, the unit system in the database cannot be changed!*

 WeeWX does not allow you to mix unit systems within the databases.
-You must chose a unit system and then stick with it.
+You must choose a unit system and then stick with it.
 This means that users coming from wview (which uses US Customary) should not change the default setting.
 Having said this, there is a way of reconfiguring the database to use another unit system.
 See the section [*Changing the unit system in an existing